-A nice sound bite in a frothy report by US entertainment industry columnist and blogger online protests against SOPA and PIPA.about yesterday’s
+A nice sound bite in a frothy report by US entertainment industry columnist and blogger +Sharon Waxman about yesterday’s online protests against SOPA and PIPA.

 If you remember the core of this issue, it’s seen by many as Hollywood and vested interests versus the rest of us.
 Sort of the 1% against the 99%.